dstaulcu/SplunkKOHelper/README.md

 Synopsis:
 -----------------------------------
-Users REST api to find searches and views having legacy sourcetype references.
+Employs REST api to find searches and views having legacy wineventlog sourcetype references.
 Drafts prescribed changes for user and displays proposed changes to source in windiff application.
 If changes are accepted, places new source in clipboard and opens view or dashboard for editing in browser where changes can be inserted and saved.

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap1.JPG)